awsdocs/aws-powershell-user-guide/doc_source/specifying-your-aws-credentials.rst

 Add a new profile
 -----------------

-To add a new profile to the AWS SDK store, call :code:`Set-AWSCredentials` as follows:
+To add a new profile to the AWS SDK store, run :code:`Set-AWSCredentials`.
+Your access key and secret key are stored in your default credentials file.

     .. code-block:: none